PSYC 100

 Pre- or corequisite(s): None.

-This course considers the psychological aspects of human development during the period of adolescence.
-Changes in the areas of physical, emotional, social, and cognitive development will be covered.
+Considers the psychological aspects of adolescent development.
+Students explore changes in the areas of physical, emotional, social, and cognitive development from the end of childhood through young adulthood.

 PSYC 356